hyperledger-archives/fabric/README.md

 We welcome contributions to the Hyperledger Project in many forms.
 There's always plenty to do!
 Full details of how to contribute to this project are documented in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Communication <a name="communication"></a>
-We use [Slack for communication](https://hyperledger.slack.com) and Google Hangouts&trade; for screen sharing between developers.
-Register with these tools to get connected.
+We use [Hyperledger Slack](https://hyperledger.slack.com)  for communication and Google Hangouts&trade; for screen sharing between developers.
+Register at [hyperledgerproject](hyperledgerproject.slack.com/signup) or email tbenzies@linuxfoundation.org.

 ## Coding Golang <a name="coding"></a>
 - We require a file [header](docs/dev-setup/headers.txt) in all source code files.
 Simply copy and paste the header when you create a new file.